Indavelopers/gcp-training-projects/README.md

         1. Don't add `.py` as it looks for the name of the Python module script, not the file itself.
     1. As we're creating a GCP folder and multiple projects, Pulumi config `gcp:project` is not used, so it can be skipped (Pulumi throwns a warning) or can be setup as any valid GCP project ID.
 1. Include IaC for creating template GCP resources in `STACK_NAME_infra.py`, along Pulumi exports as needed.

+### Manage Python virtual environments

+Pulumi automatically creates a Python virtual env for each stack using `venv`:

+1. Prepare your stack and Python code for defining your resources.
+1. Preview your Pulumi stack: `pulumi preview`
+1. Pulumi creates the virtual env in `STACK_DIR/venv`.
+1. Activate virtual environment: `source venv/bin/activate`
+   1. You might want to point your IDE's Python interpreter to this virtual env (path `./stacks/venv/bin/python`)
+1. Install Pulumi GCP Python package: `pip install -r requirements.txt`

 ### Pulumi's CLI usage